amandabee/CUNY-data-storytelling/assignments/commandline.md

 `mkdir` creates a new directory.

-<strong>A word about directory structures: </strong>everything on your computer is organized into folders.
+**A word about directory structures: **everything on your computer is organized into folders.
 You spend most of your time working in your home directory, which is probably located at `/Users/yourname` so if you have a data-interactive folder in your Documents folder on your computer the full path to that would be `/Users/yourname/Documents/data-interactive`  OSX paths are not case sensitive but it is good practice to respect cases in file names.
 On OSX and Linux machines, you can use what are called "relative" or "absolute" paths to identify files and folders.
 An absolute path starts with "/" (that's called a "slash" -- Windows uses backslashes "\") `/Users/yourname/Documents/data-interactive` is an absolute path.
 A relative path is relative to your working directory.
 If you're already in "/Users/yourname" you can see the contents of your data-interactive directory with `ls Documents/data-interactive`.
 You can also use `../` to go up one level, so if you're working in `/Users/yourname/Documents/data-interactive` and you want to see a list of files in `Documents/craft2` you would say `ls ../craft2`

-<strong>Getting Unstuck</strong>
+**Getting Unstuck**
 Sometimes you make mistakes.
 Crazy, but true.
 Sometimes you try to put something in quotes and you don't close the quote but you hit return and suddenly Bash is acting all weird on you and won't return you to your prompt.
 Do not despair.
 Just type control-c, to cancel your current command.

 In class, we didn't get quite this far but we were going to create a folder called "data-interactive" in your Documents folder with the following sequence: